 Just.
 Like.
 That.

-As hard as it is to even fathom at this point with a two year old and a three year old, someday my husband is going to be walking one of those flower girls down the aisle for the timeless last walk that a father has with his daughter.
-Someday, our little twirling energetic girls will be swept off their feet and get their chance to be a princess for a day and pledge their heart to other men.
-Today I had the privilege to walk down the aisle with that man I pledged my heart to four year ago and to wait at the other end for the fruit of our love to make their whirlwind and standstill entrances respectively.
+As hard as it is to even fathom at this point with a two-year-old and a three-year-old, someday my husband is going to be walking one of those flower girls down the aisle for the timeless last walk that a father has with his daughter.
+Someday, our little twirling energetic girls will be swept off their feet and get their chance to be a princess for a day and pledge their hearts to other men.
+Today I had the privilege to walk down the aisle with that man I pledged my heart to four years ago and to wait at the other end for the fruit of our love to make their flower girl entrances.

 Our boot prints now are being traced by another couple as they follow into the adventure of marriage and so the pattern continues.
-And someday soon the steps of the little flower girls will be echoed by the steps of another set of toddling feet .
+And someday soon the steps of the little flower girls will be echoed by the steps of another set of toddling feet.
 That’s the way the pattern goes after all: two cowgirl boots keeping time with two cowboy boots, traced by tiny footsteps nine months later.
-And just like that the rhythm of family continues, one baby bootie print at a time.
+And just like that, the rhythm of the family continues, one baby bootie print at a time.